MurkyPuma/SodaVault/README.md

 ## Cocktail Crafter
-Cocktail Crafter is currently a user interface to access a local SQL database of 2,700+ drinks.
-Images are generated on demand with OpenAI's API if none are available.
-The program currently handles user accounts, allowing users to add their own drinks.
+Cocktail Crafter is an ongoing project for a drink making machine.
+The Purpose of this website is to allow users to interface with a local PostgreSQL server containing 2,700+ drinks.
+Images are generated and saved on demand with OpenAI's API.
+The program currently handles user accounts, allowing users to add their own drinks to the database.
+Users can also search by name or single ingredient.
+Results are displayed quickly with the use of progressive JPEG images and infinite scrolling, meaning only x amount of results are fetched from the server until more are called while scrolling.
 The goal of this project is to send instructions to a machine and create drinks based on user's bar/ingredients.
+API is tested for functionality using Postman.

-Technology: Django Python, PostgreSQL, HTML, CSS, JavaScript, C++ for initial CSV to SQL Parsing
+Technology used: Django, PostgreSQL, HTML, CSS, JavaScript, C++ for initial CSV to SQL Parsing.
 ## Private Repository
 ![IMG_6264](https://github.com/MurkyPuma/CocktailCrafterDemo/assets/74885743/15d9b212-1f21-4dc1-a6d0-fab2db89a3b1)
+I am activly working on a private repository to protect API keys.
 ## UI 02/22
 ![image](https://github.com/MurkyPuma/CocktailCrafterDemo/assets/74885743/61776365-49c1-4fcb-9d93-315727dfb635)
 ![306352207-3f7539d4-2c15-4cb0-8065-b03ad6993ac7](https://github.com/MurkyPuma/CocktailCrafterDemo/assets/74885743/cdbfc04d-5cf7-41d2-960b-db14b81402bb)